 You know what I did find extremely obnoxious?
 The mice.
 Cinderella has three mice friends, though I might need to put “Friends” in quotes because she barely interacts with them.
 The mice talk with normal human voices, although this is just a translation convention for the audience.
 Cinderella just hears squeaks, but we the audience get to hear very annoying quips and comments from these mice for the entire film.
 It just feels so unnecessary, their comments don’t add anything to the scenes, instead they often detract from them.
 As a result I question why they bothered including them in the film, they easily could’ve cut down some of the runtime by just removing the mice altogether.

 I’ve talked about negatives so far so I’ll offer up one thing I liked from the film: Stepmother’s backstory.
 The caveat to this is that, as with the majority of other stuff in this film, it’s not handled well.
 Up until the ball Stepmother is pretty overbearing, emotionally and at one point physically abusive to Cinderella.
 After the ball though, all the sudden Stepmother has this heart to heart with Cinderella where she confides that she’s so against Cinderella’s dream because she herself once had aspirations to master the piano.
-Unfortunately for Stepmother, her first husband didn’t like seeing ambition like this in his wife, and it’s implied that he divorced her because of it.
+Unfortunately for Stepmother, her first husband didn’t like seeing ambition like this in his wife, and he divorced her because of it.
 So Stepmother’s experience gave her the impression that women having ambition beyond their home will harm them in the long run.
 Which is an interesting approach to take!… but the movie seems to hope that you forget or forgive all of the earlier abuse, which makes it hard to accept Cinderella and Stepmother’s reconciliation at the end of the film.
 It just doesn’t feel like Stepmother earned it, but I guess that’s for Cinderella herself to decide.